ZorbakScape/JagexLauncherBypass/README.md

+# ***WARNING***
+Devious Launcher is compromised it will steal your gold melxin is saying its fine he is the one who is stealing accounts devious is no longer safe

 # JagexLauncherBypass

 **JagexLauncherBypass** is a collection of scripts designed to simplify the process of switching between different third-party clients, including Runelite and Devious. (only devious supported currently)